I hope you enjoy this blog post. If you want Hello Bar to grow your leads, click here.

 Visitor A might appreciate an invitation to join your email list with a free gift from you.

-Visitor B might like a discount on the product he or she was viewing.
+Visitor B might like a discount code on the product he or she was viewing.

 Exit intent popups should capture your viewers’ attention, but they need to match your website’s brand.
 Otherwise, people will wonder if they’ve accidentally clicked on someone else’s page.